Summer 2014 Newsletter

 As a founding member of the Midlands Local Food Collaborative, the District promotes sustainable agriculture, land stewardship, and equitable food access in the SC Midlands.

-Find information about upcoming workshops and events, technical programs, and conservation projects we’re involved in.
+Find information about upcoming workshops and events, technical programs, and conservation projects.

-We provide several programs, resources, and opportunities for Richland County K-12 teachers and students to introduce youth to nature and encourage environmental responsibility.
+We provide several programs, resources, and opportunities for Richland County K-12 teachers and students which introduce youth to nature and encourage environmental responsibility.

 Join us on our mission of Conservation by becoming a District volunteer or Affiliate Member, and sign up to receive news updates from the District.